The era Agile and DevOps has arrived.

 A key promise of Agile is its ability to do away with silos, where separate business groups work in isolation and don't share information.
 Agile, by definition, disrupts silos.
 But ironically, "people are creating new silos in the name of Agile and DevOps," according to a blog entry published by Agile Buddha.
 "This is causing a lot of harm."

 DevOps and Agile efforts cannot succeed if they operate separately, the blog entry explained.
 DevOps widens "Agile's principles to include systems and operations instead of stopping its concerns at code check-in," the blogger wrote.
 "Creating separate Agile and DevOps horizontals in any organization just defeats the whole purpose of DevOps."
-Instead of passively accepting the silo approach, adopt the Agile DevOps mindset: It's a broad, overarching plan for developing, delivering and updating software.
+Instead of passively accepting the silo approach, adopt the Agile DevOps mindset: It's a broad, overarching for developing, delivering and updating software.

-So, there's the plan for 2018.
+So, there's the for 2018.
 Agile and DevOps belong together.
 So, let's just call it what it is: Agile DevOps.

 Let me know what you think.